ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 By following this process, cross-validation helps to evaluate models thoroughly and ensures that the chosen model generalizes well to unseen data.

 ---

-# Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost
+**IX Ways to Break Down Problem to determine challanges with Accuracy ,Latency ,Cost**

-### Addressing Key Machine Learning Challenges
+### A. Addressing Key Machine Learning Challenges

 #### 🧠 Understanding the Problem:
 - **Define the Objective**: